 If you tend to overdo it in terms of delivering before things are due, add 50% of the time you originally estimated the task would require to the deadline you suggest, or if you feel daring, try doubling it.
 The worst that can happen is that the colleague will ”meet you half way” and you will agree on an earlier, but now clearly defined, deadline.

 Regardless what time frame you eventually set, it will now be explicitly clear to both of you what you have agreed upon.
 What at first was ”sometime soon”, has now become ”Wednesday at 10 am”.
 It becomes much easier for you to plan your work, the risk of having to finish last minute is greatly reduced, and the colleague will have what he or she delegated to you in time.

 What is your method?

 How do you make sure you concretize a clear and reasonable deadline for the tasks others delegate to you?
 Do you have a particular question you ask every time which makes the agreed time frame crystal clear?
-I am curious to hear of your particular method, so feel free to leave a comment below.
+I am curious to hear of your particular method, so feel free to email me.

 If you want more tips on how to create good structure at work, there are many ways to get that from me - in podcasts, videos, books, talks and other formats.